Hoping to attend the Québec Winter Carnival in 2020? See below for a full guide on how to make the most of the festivities!

 5. Admire the incredible ice sculptures

 In past years, seeing the mammouth snow sculptures of the International Snow Sculpture Contest was always a huge Carnaval highlight.
-This year, they seem to be placing the emphasis on ice sculptures instead, with awesome demos and a variety of cool activities at the Duproprio Ice Village.
+This year, they seem to be placing the emphasis on ice sculptures instead, with 30 ice sculptures crafted by Sculptures Lepire, themed with “popular animals” AKA beloved cartoon characters like Ratatouille, Babar, and Paddington Bear!
+You can find them scattered all around Old Québec, particularly in the adorable little neighbourhood of Petit Champlain.

 6. Scope out a night parade on Grande Allée